ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 ### **Other Teachers**

-You'll likely work with other teachers.
+You'll almost certainly work with other teachers.
 If the school is small, you may be the only teacher present for a particular grade or field of expertise.
 If the school is larger, you may be amongst other professionals in similar areas to what you're teaching, like multiple engineering professors in a single department.

 In any of these cases, you'll find yourself working with teachers of varying skill levels, experience, and backgrounds.
 Other teachers are your allies, resources, and sounding boards to check your sanity.
 You can share ideas about how to operate classrooms, but respect their downtime.